Mama’s Healthy Greek Pantry

 Greek products - from varieties of honey, yogurt, handmade pasta and rusks to organically grown fruit and vegetables and free-range meats can easily be found at every local laiki market that brims with natural goods, as well as a plenitude of traditional food and bio shops, that are truly healthful.

-It’s sweet, sticky and incredibly nutritious: with anti-bacterial, anti-fungal, immune system-boosting, cough-alleviating, and probiotic benefits, to name but a few.
+It's sweet, sticky and incredibly nutritious: with anti-bacterial, anti-fungal, immune system-boosting, cough-alleviating, and probiotic benefits, to name but a few.
 Thyme honey, Reiki, floral honey and oak are especially beneficial.
-I stir it into herbal teas, yogurt, porridge, warm milk drinks, and the amazing (Cretan-)avocado-banana-cacao “chocolate pudding”, and use it as a replacement for sugar when I make cakes or muffins.
+I stir it into herbal teas, yogurt, porridge, warm milk drinks, and the fantastic (Cretan-)avocado-banana-cacao "chocolate pudding", and use it as a replacement for sugar when I make cakes or muffins.

 Barley & Rye Rusks

-An anti-inflammatory, immune system booster, intestine-soother and digestion-booster, high in antioxidants and so much more, olive oil is Greece’s true blessing.
+An anti-inflammatory, immune system booster, intestine-soother and digestion-booster, high in antioxidants and so much more, olive oil is Greece's true blessing.
 My family gets through around five kilograms of pure, extra virgin olive oil per month.
-I just pour it generously into practically everything, from soups, pasta sauces and raw veggies to cake mixes and other desserts (for the latter class I make sure I use one with a delicate flavour).
+I pour it generously into practically everything, from soups, pasta sauces and raw veggies to cake mixes and other desserts (for the latter class, I make sure I use one with a delicate flavour).